Fall Watch Rotation

 The Citizen Aqualand is back.
 And for once, a 40th anniversary edition actually matters.

-Why This Matters # In 1985, Citizen released the original Aqualand - the world’s first watch with an electronic depth sensor.
+In 1985, Citizen released the original Aqualand - the world’s first watch with an electronic depth sensor.
 While other brands were making analog dive watches with rotating bezels, Citizen built something that could actually tell you how deep you were.

 Record broken.
 Three Omega Speedmasters spotted in one day, all on different wrists, none at a watch event.